Curriculum Intent Overview

 Key Stage 4

-Students study from a range of curriculum areas and are encouraged to avoid early specialisation when selecting their options.
+Students study from a range of curriculum areas and are encouraged to avoid early specialisation when selecting their curriculum choices.
 The KS4 curriculum is reviewed annually to take into account developments in subject examinations, government guidelines and the context of the cohort of students in Year 9.
 Parents and students are provided with up to date information and guidance when ready to choose options.

 The general pattern of study is as follows: